ridglef/yunogasailover-rat/README.md

 ![image](https://github.com/ridglef/yunogasailover-rat/assets/126202739/b0e57353-9032-4aaf-b595-adffdb209210)
 ratter's discord: yunogasailover.

 # This rat is not active (WAHOO!).
-The stager jars are still being updated with new urls and tokens.
+The stager jars are not still being updated with new urls and tokens.
  - the first stage host account has been deleted